 They use a cellular service called VoIP, which is where you use a data connection to power the calls and texts that you use.

 The devices receive their signals from network towers that are close to them, which are powered by other, larger networks.

 For example, they piggyback off the Sprint network in the US for the data connection.
 All of this technology is why they are able to provide their services.

 They also provide SIM cards for GSM customers, so long as you are using an unlocked GSM iOS or Android device.

 With the CDMA device (bought directly from FreedomPop or activated as a BYOD), 500MB is offered a month.

-With the GSM SIM card, you can get 200MB for free per month.
+With the GSM SIM card, you can get 200MB for free per month in internet access.

 NetZero started up in 1998, and you can kind of tell that, from the fact that they use dial-up connections.

 You may not think of high-speed internet when you think of dial-up, but hey, just keep an open mind.